publications

 Maik Larooij and Petter Törnberg

 Artificial Intelligence Review.
-Impact: set a rigorous methodological agenda for generative simulation research. , 2025
+Contribution: a methodological case for validating generative social simulations. , 2025

 Published version; preprint available on arXiv